mir-one/academy/sources/web3-intro/lesson_5.md

 Hello!

-This is the lesson #5 of the free Web3 tutorial.
+This lesson #5 of the Web3 tutorial.

 Where to buy cryptocurrency?